-|In rent, it’s an owner’s or landlord’s responsibility to take care and maintain the rented property.
+|It’s an owner’s or landlord’s liability to take care and maintain the rented property.

 |In case of financial lease at the end of the lease contract, the lesser gets an option to buy an asset by paying

 its current value.

-to the tenant.
+|No such option is provided to the tenant.

-Lease financing is the best option for those who cannot raise their fund with debt financing.
+Lease financing is the best option for those who cannot raise the fund with debt financing.
 Companies having excess assets can lease their assets to the companies those who require such assets.
 Thus leasing becomes constructive for both the parties the lessor and the lessee.